marwans200/Arduino_ARGB_Controller/README.md

 Y (Case Sensitive)  : Sets the mode to Yin Yang Mode. takes two RGB values and makes them spin opposite to each other like the Yin Yang. eg:- Y255,0,0,0,0,255 Sets it to Red and Blue.
 YR1,G1,B1,R2,B2,G2

-N (Case Insensitive): Changes the preset values. eg:- N0 sets it to custom, N1 Sets it to RGB Spin.
+N (Case Sensitive)  : Changes the preset values. eg:- N0 sets it to custom, N1 Sets it to RGB Spin.

 L (Case Sensitive)  : Sets the LCD message.
 Maximum 32 Characters Allowed.
 16 per line as im using the 1602 LCD. eg:- LHello World! sets it to "Hello World!" without the quotes of course.

-~ (Case Sensitive)  : Sets the mode to Single LED Spin and a custom RGB color, which is just one LED spinning around the strip. eg:- ~255,0,0 Sets it to Red, ~0,0,255 Sets it to Blue.
+H (Case Sensitive)  : Sets the mode to Single LED Spin and a custom RGB color, which is just one LED spinning around the strip. eg:- ~255,0,0 Sets it to Red, ~0,0,255 Sets it to Blue.

 Presets are:-